d4darius/weather/README.md

 Transforms Open-Meteo response payloads into a concise, readable forecast summary (current conditions plus the next few days).
 Used to present the Open-Meteo fallback data in the same human-friendly format as the primary forecast output.

+### `make_iploc_request`

+Fetches the current city of the user based on their IP address using the ip-api service.
+This function acts as a fallback mechanism to determine the user's location when no explicit input is provided.
+It handles network errors gracefully and ensures a default value is returned if the location cannot be resolved.

 ## Tool Execution Logic

 The tool execution logic is responsible for actually executing the logic of each tool.